 - Social media implies getting social.
 Don’t get lost in pixels, connect with people, and build relationships.

-- There’s a lot of great minds roaming the internet, you might as well pick up a few things from them.
+- There are a lot of great minds roaming the internet, you might as well pick up a few things from them.

 Make some dough